 Dow contends that the verdict can't stand because the claim was not upheld by the jury for the full five-year alleged conspiracy, and the same expert's model upon which the claim is based has been rejected by a Kansas jury and the Supreme Court in Comcast.

 For plaintiff Direct Purchaser Class:

 Cohen Milstein Sellers & Toll: Richard Koffman, Kit Pierson, and associates Laura Alexander and Sharon Robertson.
-(Cormier is in Palm Beach Gardens, Florida; Robertson is in New York; and the rest are in Washington, D.C.)
+(Robertson is in New York; and the rest are in Washington, D.C.)
 The firm was co–lead counsel.

 Fine, Kaplan and Black: Paul Costa, Gerard Dever, Matthew Duncan, Roberta Liebenberg, and Donald Perelman.
 (They are in Philadelphia.)
 The firm was co–lead counsel.

 Freedman Boyd Hollander Goldberg Urias & Ward: Joseph Goldberg.
 (He is in Albuquerque.)
 Goldberg was co–lead trial counsel.

 Kellogg, Huber, Hansen, Todd, Evans & Figel: Rebecca Beynon, Michael Guzman, and associates Alexander Edelson, Michael Nemelka, and Justin Presant.
 (They are in Washington, D.C.)
 Guzman was co–lead trial counsel.

 For defendant The Dow Chemical Company (Midland, Michigan):